johnfmorton/Pic-Puller-for-Instagram-COMPLETE---Craft/PPfC_docs_v1.3.2.md

 counts_followed_by: the number of users who follow this user on Instagram

 counts_follows: the number of users this user follows on Instagram

+website: the website URL provided by the user whose account the image is from

 error_type: a string of "NoError" to indicate a successful call to the Instagram API